balajahe/balajahe.github.io/real_agent/README.md

-Real agent - Mobile PWA, is a database of arbitrary objects with geolocation, photos and video.
+Mobile PWA, is a database of arbitrary objects with geolocation, photos, video and audio.
 Stores data in IndexedDB.
+Developed on vanilla web components, without frameworks and libraries, optimized for performance.
 <br><br>
 Demo: https://balajahe.github.io/real_agent/